JacNslash04/Portfolio-Jacob-Mendoza/README.md

+(THIS PORTFOLIO IS CURRENTLY OUTDATED AND HAS YET TO BE UDPATED) (THE CURRENTLY UP TO DATE FILES ON THIS REPOSITORY ARE THE CITY NINJA AND PINECONE COLLECTOR FILES)

 Thank you for taking the time to view my portfolio!
 Below are brief descriptions of each project within this repository:
 ** For projects that have been incorporated into some of my coursework, I have specified what year I worked on them as such.**